iontail/BRNet/README.md

 ### 🖼️ Model Overview
 ![overview](./assets/BRNet.png)

+---

+## 📝 Abstract

+Visual recognition in low-light environments remains a challenging task, as detectors trained on well-lit data often fail under poor visibility, low contrast, and severe illumination shifts.
+To overcome this, we present BRNet, a biologically inspired detector that adaptively modulates feature extraction in response to ambient brightness.
+The core component of BRNet is the Photo Receptor module, which emulates retinal rod and cone cells to adaptively extract contrast-sensitive or semantic features depending on brightness levels.
+We derive a luminance-based dark-level estimation function grounded in mesopic vision theory to pseudo-label brightness levels, guiding the dynamic activation of the Rod and Cone pathways.
+To prevent interference between detection and auxiliary tasks such as reflectance and darkness prediction, we introduce a Semi Orthogonal Loss that selectively decorrelates overlapping feature subspaces while preserving shared semantics.
+BRNet achieves strong generalization on DARK FACE and ExDark under a zero-shot day-to-night adaptation setting, without requiring image enhancement or retraining.

+---

 ## 🚧 Experiment Not Conducted
 Although the model architecture is implemented, **full-scale experiments have not been conducted due to limited computational resources**.
 This repository currently focuses on the model structure and core ideas; training and evaluation scripts are included for reference but not yet tested end-to-end.

 ## :wrench: Installation